sushant-rumsan/arweave-localnet/readme.md

 ## Configure Arweave Localnet
 - Run: npx arlocal

-*This will create a localnet of Arweave.*
+*This will create a localnet of Arweave at port 1984.*

 ## Create and Fund Wallet
 - Run: npm run createAndFund